-In a state agency this class is accountable for managing the development and implementation of various programs in one or more of the following areas: legislation, regulations and/or agency communications/educational activities.
+In a state agency this class is accountable for directing the development and implementation of various programs in one or more of the following areas: legislation, regulations and/or agency communications and/or educational activities.

 EXAMPLES OF DUTIES

 Directs staff and operations related to agency internal and external audiences, regulation and legislation development and evaluation activities;

 Coordinates, plans and manages activities related to educating the public regarding agency responsibilities and operations;

 Develops or assists in development of related policy;

 Prepares or assists in preparation of program budget;

 Maintains contacts with individuals within and outside of agency who might impact on program activities;